lijozech-12/sawtooth-assignment/README.md

 - A transaction processor that handles the Simple Supply transaction logic

-- A custom REST API that provides HTTP/JSON endpoints for querying blockchain data, creates batches and transactions, and manages user information
+- A custom REST API that provides HTTP/JSON endpoints for querying blockchain data, creates batches and transactions and manages user information

 - An event subscriber that parses blockchain events and stores data in a local, off-chain reporting database

-- A simple client web app, Curator, that uses Simple Supply to track artwork loans between museums, galleries, and private owners
+- A simple client web app, Curator, uses Simple Supply to track artwork loans between museums, galleries, and private owners

 ## Usage